JacobDeveloperGithub/UnityDataSystem/README.md

 [x] Write save and load functions (Can use an ISave interface or something, these will generally look the same)

+StoreData(string key, object data) takes any data type into it.
+Data type must be serializable, and I do not perform any checks to ensure it is.
+If the data type cannot be serialized, it will just store as empty.

 ```cs
     public void Save(){
         SaveData.StoreData(key, new SpawnedObjectData(){